 National and International Acclaim for Oakland's Livability

 The City continues to gain recognition for its vitality and as a place that celebrates the West Coast’s healthy, forward-looking lifestyle.
 Oakland’s livability and walkability rankings continue to soar.
-In 2013, Oakland was ranked “Number One” in a survey of America’s most exciting places to live by Movoto, which provides leading real estate industry analysis.
-In the previous year, New York Times ranked Oakland number five as an international destination in it's annual spotlight of “The 45 Places to go in 2012.”
+Recently, Oakland was ranked “Number One” in a survey of America’s most exciting places to live by Movoto, which provides leading real estate industry analysis.
+The New York Times ranked Oakland number five as an international destination in it's annual spotlight of “The 45 Places to Go.”